Powis Castle: Interiors

-Scourfield and Haslam, in their Powys volume of the Pevsner Buildings of Wales, describe the castle interiors as "the most magnificent in Wales".
+Scourfield and Haslam, in their Powys volume of Pevsner's The Buildings of Wales, describe the castle interiors as "the most magnificent in Wales".
 They contain murals and ceiling paintings by Antonio Verrio and Gerard Lanscroon; a collection of Elizabethan and Jacobean family portraits mainly of members of the Herberts of Chirbury, who inherited the castle in the early 18th century; Carolean furnishings of notable richness and quality; and items from the picture and Indian collections of Robert Clive.
-The early 20th century redevelopment and redecoration undertaken by George Bodley was sensitively handled, Scourfield and Haslam consider it "appropriate and finely executed", and is the only remaining, unaltered, example of his decorative approach.
+The early 20th-century redevelopment and redecoration undertaken by George Bodley was sensitively handled, Scourfield and Haslam consider it "appropriate and finely executed", and it is the only remaining, unaltered, example of his decorative approach.
 The work took from 1902 until Bodley's death in 1907 and cost around £30,000.

 Great Staircase

 The great staircase was built c.
 1673-85, probably under the direction of William Winde.
-The ceiling painting is by Verrio, and probably depicts Catherine of Braganza, wife of Charles II.
+The ceiling painting is by Verrio, and likely depicts Catherine of Braganza, wife of Charles II.
 Charles restored William Herbert to his Welsh estates and made him 1st Earl of Powis (of the first creation) in 1674.
 The painting's inspiration is the Apotheosis of Venice in the Doge's Palace, by Paolo Veronese.
 The staircase has been closed to visitors to the castle for many years, because of structural instability.
 In 2017 the Trust began fundraising efforts for restoration.
 A structural survey, undertaken in 2020, investigated whether the staircase vibrations, caused by visitor footfall, were the cause of damage to the wall and ceiling paintings.
 The report's authors concluded that there was not a direct link, but emphasised the challenge of balancing the needs of visitors with the requirement to maintain historic fabrics.

 State Dining Room

 The dining room was created by Bodley by the re-amalgamation of two smaller rooms.
-The fourth earl took a very close interest in Bodley's work, and influenced much of the decoration.
-The chimneypieces in the room were copied from examples in the Victoria and Albert Museum, and the ceiling from The Reindeer Inn, a public house in Banbury, both at the earl's suggestion.
+The 4th Earl took a very close interest in Bodley's work, and influenced much of the decoration.
+The chimneypieces in the room were copied from examples in the Victoria and Albert Museum, and the ceiling from the Reindeer Inn, a public house in Banbury, both at the Earl's suggestion.
 The room contains a portrait of Henrietta Clive, Countess of Powis (1758–1830), painted in 1777 by Sir Joshua Reynolds.
-The countess was daughter of Henry Herbert, 1st Earl of Powis and wife of Edward Clive, 1st Earl of Powis.
+The Countess was daughter of Henry Herbert, 1st Earl of Powis and wife of Edward Clive, 1st Earl of Powis.
 The hat and the lace scarf which she wears in the portrait are not shown in an engraving of the same subject dating to 1778 and appear to have been added later.